LouisDesdoigts/dLux/docs/API/optical_layers.md

 These classes provide a simple set of classes used to perform basic transformations on wavefronts.

-There are seven public classes:
+There are Nine public classes:

 - `Optic`
 - `PhaseOptic`